Back to The Triumph

 "Doing the truth in ." - Ephesians 4:15

-One of the triumphs of is that truth and need never be enemies.
-The city of man sets them against each other so that doctrine appears harsh and appears vague.
-The city of God refuses the division.
+One of 's triumphs is that truth and are never enemies.
+The city of man sets them against each other so doctrine will appear harsh and will appear vague.
+The city of God refuses that false division.
 Because truth saves, must speak truth.
 Because loves souls, truth must be spoken medicinally rather than vainly.

-This matters in a triumph gate because final victory belongs not to brutality, but to the Lamb.
+This matters in a triumph section because final victory belongs not to brutality, but to the Lamb.
 Catholic triumph is never the triumph of cruelty.

-Whenever doctrine and have been separated, has suffered.
+Whenever doctrine and have been torn apart, has suffered.
 Harshness without love hardens souls.
 Love-language without doctrine confuses them.
 Renewal comes when both are restored in right order.

-The faithful should therefore aim for a victorious Catholic balance:
+The faithful should therefore aim for a Catholic balance:

 • name error plainly